embyt/balloonrss/README.txt

 - Start the application.
 - Adapt the channel configuration with the RSS feeds of your choice.

-Alternative manual installation:
-- Make sure that you have the .NET framework 2.0 installed (it is included with Vista); otherwise download the Microsoft .NET Framework Version 2.0 Redistributable Package from Microsoft and install it.
-- Copy the executable "balloonrss.exe" in any directory of your choice.
-- Start the application.
-- Adapt the channel configuration with the RSS feeds of your choice.
-- You might want to link it in the autostart folder.

-The base recurrence is set to 5 minutes per default, so you have to wait a bit until your first messages will appear.
+The base message recurrence is set to 5 minutes per default, so you have to wait a bit until your first messages will appear.

 Usage